-- In a food processor, pulse garlic clove several times until roughly minced.
+- In a large food processor, pulse the garlic cloves until roughly minced.

-- Pesto can be stored in refrigerator for 2-3 days.
-If freezing, make pesto without the cheese, cover with a thin layer of olive oil and it can last for up to a month—defrost overnight and add cheese right before serving.
+- If freezing, prepare pesto without the cheese, cover with a thin layer of olive oil.
+It can be stored for up to 3 months.
+Thaw overnight in the fridge and add cheese just before serving.

 Hello!
 First I’d like to say that reading your story is very inspiring; I’ve always toyed with the idea of using my love of food for a job, and it’s good to hear someone have some success.

 Second, I have a question about this recipe: is there any possible substitute for the pine nuts?
 My roommate has a pine nut issue, but this sounds so good I’d love to make it for our apartment.